-We notice in this graph that the grade 9-10 from Likert scale received 45% of answers and 7-8 40%.
-Moreover, 7-10 is 85% showing a potential that are well prepared and able to fit to
+We notice the grade 9-10 from Likert scale received 45% of answers and 7-8 40%.
+Moreover, 7-10 is 85% showing a potential that are well prepared and able to fit to these "opportunities".
+On the other hand, the percentage somehow shows they still need to improve in order to get better results.